lcnde/rubyonrails-reactjs-whereiswaldo/README.md

 edit:
 attack user_id to the clock, and delete the clock record only if the same user creates multiple ones without finishing the game.
 If you delete an unfinished clock record every time a new one is created, it may happen that if 2 users are playing at the same time, when the 2nd creates a new clock, the clock of the 1st will get deleted and his score won't be registered if he finishes the game.

+Edit:
+The user is creating using Async javascript.
+With the fetch api a post request is submitted to the server.
+Rails will automatically understands to assign the request body to params because the request headers contain 'application/json'.
+Also an authenticity token is passed.
+Without it Rails will not accept user inputs.

 # Database Tables

 (waldo wenda odlaw wizard)